DioneProtocol/odyssey-tooling-sdk-go/README.md

 #### Setting up a Local Testnet Node

-For local development and testing, you can run a local Dione Protocol testnet node using Docker.
+For local development and testing, you can run a local odyssey testnet node using Docker.
 This eliminates 429 rate limiting errors and provides faster test execution.

 1. **Clone and set up the odysseygo-installer repository:**
    ```bash